diegoparrilla/slate/source/index.html.md

 ### Response

-The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the AS is in the QUARANTINE-AS blacklist.
-A HTTP/1.1 404 Not Found means that the AS is not in the QUARANTINE-AS blacklist.
+The response should be a __HTTP/1.1 200 OK__ if everything is ok and means that the AS is in the QUARANTINE-AS blocklist.
+A HTTP/1.1 404 Not Found means that the AS is not in the QUARANTINE-AS blocklist.
 Any other error message means that the AS number could not be parsed:

 * __HTTP/1.1 400 Bad Request__: The AS number (ASN) is malformed.
 Check the response text for more information about the error.